Vein Treatment and Prevention, Designed For You.

 About Our Practice

-Windy City Veins, led by board-certified specialist Dr. Parol Pitroda, focuses on you above anything else.
+Windy City Veins, led by Double Board-Certified vein specialist Dr. Parol Pitroda, focuses on you above anything else.
 Although we’re the experts in venous disease, we see beyond your veins to understand you, your body, and your lifestyle.

 Schedule an Appointment